Illegal immigration: United States

 Approximately 11 million illegal immigrants were estimated to be living in the United States in 2006.
 The Pew Hispanic Center estimated that this peaked at 12 million in March 2007 and declined to 11 million again in March 2009.
 The majority of the illegal immigrants are from Mexico.

 The issue of illegal immigration has long been controversial in the United States.
 In 2007, President George W. Bush called for Congress to endorse his guest worker proposal, stating that illegal immigrants took jobs that Americans would not take.

 The Pew Hispanic Center notes that while the number of legal immigrants arriving has not varied substantially since the 1980s, the number of illegal immigrants has increased dramatically and, since the mid-1990s, has surpassed the number of legal immigrants.
 Penalties for employers of illegal immigrants, of $2,000–$10,000 and up to six months' imprisonment, go largely unenforced.

-Political groups like Americans for Legal Immigration have formed to demand enforcement of immigration laws and secure borders.
+Political groups such as Americans for Legal Immigration have formed to demand the enforcement of immigration laws and secure borders.
 ALIPAC has also called for "safe departure" border checkpoints, free of criminal checks.

 In a 2011 news story, the Los Angeles Times reported, ...illegal immigrants in 2010 were parents of 5.5 million children, 4.5 million of whom were born in the U.S. and are citizens.
 Because illegal immigrants are younger and more likely to be married, they represented a disproportionate share of births—8% of the babies born in the U.S. between March 2009 and March 2010 were to at least one illegal immigrant parent.

 Immigration from Mexico to the United States has slowed in recent years.
 This has been attributed to the slowing of the U.S. economy, the buildup in security along the border and increased violence on the Mexican side of the Mexico–United States border.

 In 2016, the Library of Congress announced it would substitute "noncitizens" and "unauthorized immigration" for "illegal aliens" as a bibliographic retrieval term, saying the once common phrase had become offensive, and was not precise.
 However, the change was suspended and the heading "illegal aliens" remains in use.

-In 2018, Attorney General Jeff Sessions instructed the US attorneys offices not to use the term "undocumented immigrants", but to instead refer to people as "illegal aliens".
+In 2018, Attorney General Jeff Sessions instructed the US attorneys' offices not to use the term "undocumented immigrants", but to instead refer to people as "illegal aliens".